 Please ensure you read this information and our application advice section before making an application

 All applications for gifts, grants and loans from the Chemical Engineers Benevolent fund must be made by the person who is or has followed the profession of chemical engineer or one of their dependents.
-Applications are welcomed from anywhere in the world and are not dependant upon membership of any particular professional institution.
+Applications are welcomed from anywhere in the world and are not dependant upon membership of any particular professional institution although such membership assists with the initial screening process.

 The Chemical Engineers Benevolent Fund was set up exclusively to support chemical engineers and cannot support scientists or engineers who have not practiced chemical engineering.
-The simplest method of meeting the criteria is to demonstrate membership of a relevant professional institution at a recognised grade or the submission of a recognised chemical engineering degree certificate.
+The simplest method of meeting the criteria is to demonstrate membership of a relevant professional institution, e.g. Institution of Chemical Engineers (IChemE), at a recognised grade or the submission of a recognised chemical engineering degree certificate.
 Alternatively, references from a recognised employer or academic institution may suffice.
 Please note that it is not automatically assumed that working in a process or chemical engineering environment qualifies an applicant as a chemical engineer.
-Applicants need to demonstrate that they were actively engaged in chemical engineering.
+Applicants need to demonstrate that they are/were actively engaged in chemical engineering.

 Examples of applicants who cannot be supported

-- People who cannot prove that they have worked as a chemical engineer.
+- People who cannot prove that they are of the chemical engineering profession as defined above.

 - Siblings, uncles/aunts, cousins, grandparents/children or other family members who have not been financially dependent upon the chemical engineer.

-- Dependents who have been employed although in exceptional cases this rule may be waived.
+- Dependents who are in employment although in exceptional cases this rule may be waived.

 Help & advice